vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 ## Parallel Fetching

 By default, loaders are executed as soon as possible, in parallel.
-This scenario works well for most use cases where data fetching only requires params or nothing at all.
+This scenario works well for most use cases where data fetching only requires route params/query params or nothing at all.

 ## Sequential fetching